Little Witch Nobeta Review – Anime Soulslike

 • Weak Cutscenes

-I understand that people are tired of constantly seeing games being called Soulslike, but as you will see in our review of Little Witch Nobeta, sometimes the comparisons are hard to ignore.
-Because over the years, the term has become synonymous with a certain type of challenging game, and, as such, many studios have tried to replicate the experiences offered by FromSoft titles with varying results.
+I understand that people are tired of constantly seeing games called Soulslike, but as you will see in our review of Little Witch Nobeta, the comparisons are sometimes hard to ignore.
+Over the years, the term has become synonymous with a certain type of challenging game, and, as such, many studios have tried to replicate the experiences offered by FromSoft titles with varying results.

 Most studios try to deliver on this format by raising the difficulty, constructing a dark world, splashing a new coat of paint on an overused fantasy template, or writing up lore nobody understands and calling it a day.
 But I don’t think anyone would have expected a game with a little anime witch to go this route, and yet it did.